rutemf/1220944_1220772_G01/Docs/Sprint2/QAS/QAS.md

 ## 1. Polyglot Data Persistence

-The system adopts a polyglot data persistence with SQL and NoSQL, respectively, MySQL and MongoDB.
+The system must adopt a polyglot data persistence with SQL and NoSQL, respectively, MySQL and MongoDB.

 | Element            | Statement                                                                                        |
 |--------------------|--------------------------------------------------------------------------------------------------|